kouamojulesquentin/MAST-AnalogTest/README.Linux.txt

 From projects root directory (where this file is):

+[SETUP]
+ MAST uses C++ 2014, so gcc should be version 4.9 or higher.
+ The unitary test interface Needs "phyton3" "phyton3-ply"and installed

 [BUILD]
 To Build in release mode, either run  ./Build.sh release or ./Build_Release.sh To Build in debug mode, either run:   ./Build.sh debug   or ./Build_Debug.sh